mdibl/package_downloads/eigen/readme.md

 Eigen is one of the tools we do not intall from source,instead we download binaries from the download site.
-The main install script then calls the install_binaries.sh script to copy the downloaded includes to the specified include directory as specified in the the global configuration file
+The main install script then calls the install_binaries.sh script to copy the downloaded includes to the specified include directory as specified in this package's global configuration file

 ## The Package Config File